About Panola County

 Property & Public Records

-The Panola County Chancery Clerk serves as the county's Register of Deeds and maintains all land records including warranty deeds, quitclaim deeds, deeds of trust, mortgages, mechanics liens, judgment liens, easements, plat maps, and other instruments affecting real property title.
-The First District office at 215 South Panola Street in Batesville can be reached at (662) 563-6205, and the Second District office at 151 Public Square in Sardis is reachable at (662) 487-2691.
-Land records in Mississippi are public under Miss.
+Panola County Chancery Clerk serves as Panola County's Register of Deeds and maintains all land records including warranty deeds, quitclaim deeds, deeds of trust, mortgages, mechanics liens, judgment liens, easements, plat maps, and other instruments affecting real property title.
+The First District office at 215 South Panola Street in Batesville can be contacted through the office’s website, and the Second District office at 151 Public Square in Sardis is reachable for Land records in Mississippi are public under Miss.
 Code Ann.

 - Certified copies of recorded documents are available for statutory fees.